Battle of Fontenoy

-The Battle of Fontenoy took place on 11 May 1745 during the War of the Austrian Succession, near Tournai, then in the Austrian Netherlands, now Belgium.
+The Battle of Fontenoy, 11 May 1745, took place during the War of the Austrian Succession, near Tournai, in Belgium.
 A French army of 50,000 under Marshal Saxe defeated a Pragmatic Army (Note: Supporters of the 1713 Pragmatic Sanction were generally known as the Pragmatic Allies) of roughly the same size, led by the Duke of Cumberland.

-By 1745, France was close to bankruptcy, and the Austrian Netherlands offered the best opportunity for a decisive victory which would end it.
-In April 1745, Saxe besieged Tournai, a key strategic town on the upper Scheldt, compelling the main Allied army to march to its relief.
+By 1745, France was close to bankruptcy, and seeking an end to the war.
+The Austrian Netherlands offered the best opportunity for a decisive victory, and in April, Saxe besieged Tournai, a key strategic town on the upper Scheldt, compelling the main Allied army to march to its relief.
 Leaving 22,000 men to continue the siege, Saxe placed his main force about 8 km away in the villages of Antoing, Vezon and Fontenoy, along a naturally strong feature strengthened with defensive works.

 After several unsuccessful flank assaults, an Allied infantry column of 15,000 attacked the French centre, before being repulsed.
 Covered by their cavalry, they retreated toward Brussels, abandoning Tournai which fell shortly afterwards.
-Many British troops were withdrawn in October to suppress the Jacobite rising of 1745, leaving France in control of the Austrian Netherlands.

-However, Fontenoy failed to end the war, and in May 1746, Louis XV initiated peace talks, but negotiations dragged on for the next two years.
-Despite further French victories at Rocoux in 1746 and Lauffeld in 1747, their economic position continued to deteriorate.
-The war ended in November 1748 with the Treaty of Aix-la-Chapelle, under which France relinquished its gains in the Austrian Netherlands.
+Despite this, fighting continued until November 1748, when the Treaty of Aix-la-Chapelle ended the war.